Te720/Password-security/README.md

 # Password-security

-This is a script, which secure files by password .
+This is a script, which secure files by password GNU.